climate-datalab/Getting-Started-Tutorials/README.md

 If you have code of your own you would love to add to this repository please email me at fhozven@ucsb.edu

-Hope this helps and again visit [climate data lab](https://climate-datalab.org/) for more information and video walkthroughs
+Hope this helps and again visit [climate data lab](https://climate-datalab.org/) for more information and video walkthroughs.

 Best,